 A defective battery is the most common reason for phone overheating.
 Your phone might be fine, but if your phone battery is overheating then it could heat up the whole phone.
 To detect a faulty battery, see if the back of your phone is overheating more than the other areas.
-Also, try taking out battery and compare how much it is hot as compared to the phone.
+Also, try taking out the battery and compare how much it is hot as compared to the phone.

-Furthermore, most Android phones also come with built-in battery information tool to see battery health and temperature.
+Furthermore, most Android phones also come with a built-in battery information tool to see battery health and temperature.
 Go to your phone’s dialer app (from where you make calls) and enter *#*#4636#*#* in it.
 A “Battery information” option should show up, tap on it and you will see the battery health and battery temperature listed.
 Battery health should be “Good”, anything else should raise concern.
 As for battery temperature, it should be anywhere between 25°C – 40°C where 40°C should only reach at very high usage.
 If your battery is above 50°C, then there is a chance it is defective.

 3. Android Phone Overheating While Charging

 If your phone keeps overheating while charging, then it could be a problem with your battery or the charger.
 Use the instructions in the above tip to see the health status of your battery and make sure it is good.
-For the charger, try replacing both charger and the data cable to see if anyone of them is the cause.
-In case you find any of the these components defective, you will have to replace it.
+For the charger, try replacing both charger and the data cable to see if any one of them is the cause.
+In case you find any of these components defective, you will have to replace it.

 Furthermore, make sure the phone is not put in a suffocating place while charging, like under the pillow.
 As charging is already creating heat, more heating resources could lead to overheating the phone.

-Also keep in mind that never charge and use a heavy application/game simultaneously on a phone.
+Also, keep in mind that never charge and use a heavy application/game simultaneously on a phone.
 Charging phone generates heat and a heavy software leads to forcing all phone components to heat up, this can overheat your phone.